FaithLilley/site-usage-monitor/readme.md

 `python tracker.py`

-The script will run and launch a browser session, loading the forums page of D&D Beyond, then waiting a few seconds before saving data and quitting the session.
+The script will attempt to scrape data once per hour, running between the hour and 5 minutes past the hour.
+It will launch a browser session, loading the forums page of D&D Beyond, then waiting a few seconds before saving data and quitting the session.

-It then waits between 58 and 62 minutes before repeating.
+It then repeats every hour at a random point between on the hour and 5 minutes past.

 1. It saves a copy of that page, in html format, to `./pages/`
 2. It saves a line of data to `./data/dnd_usage.csv`